 Raw Materials Sponsored by

 The main heterocyclic aroma chemicals are oxygen-, sulfur- and nitrogencontaining rings.
 The oxygen-containing heterocyclic aroma chemicals belong to the oxirane, furan, pyran and oxepine groups.
 The sulfur-containing aroma chemicals belong to the thiophene family and, together with nitrogen, to the thiazole and dithiazine systems.
 Nitrogen-containing aroma chemicals belong to pyrrole, indole, pyridine, quinoline, pyrazine and quinoxaline systems, and, together with sulfur, as mentioned above, the thiazole and dithiazine families.
-Here, the nitrogen- and sulfur-containing aroma chemicals are studied.
+The oxygen-containing heterocyclic aroma chemicals already have been examined (P&F magazine, May 2006, page 34).
+Here, the nitrogen- and sulfurcontaining aroma chemicals are studied.

-This is only an excerpt of the full article that appeared in P&F Magazine, but you can purchase the full-text version.
+This is only an excerpt of the full article that appeared in P&F Magazine.
+The full content is not currently available online.